eecheve/Gaussian-2-Blender/README.md

    python Gaussian-2-Blender.py
     ```

+## DOCUMENTATION:
+A Microsoft Word file called `Gaussian-2-Blender documentation.docx` can be found in the `docs/` folder.

 ## FILE STRUCTURE:
 For users interested in extending the functionality of the program.
 This project is organized into several directories and files as follows: